 From a single act of kindness to thousands of nutritious meals

-Open Arms began as a single act of kindness in 1986 — our founder, Bill Rowe, cooking a meal in his apartment and delivering it to a friend with HIV/AIDS.
-Nearly three decades later, our operation has grown into a 21,000-square-foot building with a state-of-the-art kitchen that allows us to cook and deliver over 470,000 meals annually to more than 800 people each week with the help of 2,400 volunteers.
+Open Arms began as a single act of kindness in 1986 — our founder, Bill Rowe, cooking food in his apartment and delivering it to a few men living with AIDS who had become too sick to cook for themselves.
+Three decades later, our operation has grown into a 21,000-square-foot building with a state-of-the-art kitchen that allows us to cook and deliver half a million meals annually to more than 1,000 people each week with the help of over 5,000 volunteers.

-In the intervening years, Open Arms and its stakeholders have realized that the need for healthy food is the same, whatever the medical diagnosis.
-So, we’ve opened our arms a little wider to include people living with cancer, multiple sclerosis, ALS (Lou Gehrig’s disease), and HIV/AIDS, as well as their caregivers and dependents.
-Open Arms also partners with several non-profit organizations in South Africa to provide food and nutrition to people infected and affected by HIV/AIDS.
+After 20 years of serving people living with HIV/AIDS, Open Arms realized that the need for healthy food is the same, whatever the medical diagnosis.
+So we opened our arms wider to include people living with cancer, multiple sclerosis and ALS (Lou Gehrig’s disease).
+We also serve caregivers and dependents.